Contact Us

 AREA (1,710 SQ.KMS.)

-FEATURES: Langtang National Park encloses the catchments of two major river systems: one draining west into the Trisuli River and the other east to the Sun Kosi river.
+FEATURES: Langtang National Park encloses the catchments of two major river systems: one draining west into the Trisuli River and the other east to the Sun Kosi River.

-About 45 villages ( 846 house-holds = ca. 4500 people) are situated within the park boundaries, but they are not under park jurisdiction.
+About 45 villages ( 846 households = ca. 4500 people) are situated within the park boundaries, but they are not under park jurisdiction.
 In total, about 3000 households (ca. 16,200 people) depend on the park resources for wood and firewood.

-Culturally the area is mixed, the home of several ethnic groups which have influenced the natural environment over the centuries.
+Culturally, the area is mixed, the home of several ethnic groups which have influenced the natural environment over the centuries.